ChiaJung-Yeh/nycu_tdx_py/README.md

 out in the [API key Dashboard](https://tdx.transportdata.tw/user/dataservice/key).

-If you are R user, please find the packages on Github via `devtools::install_github("ChiaJung-Yeh/NYCU_TDX")`, and all of the functions can be found in  **[TDX Guide](https://chiajung-yeh.github.io/TDX_Guide/)** website.
+If you are R user, please install the packages on Github via `devtools::install_github("ChiaJung-Yeh/NYCU_TDX")`, and all of the functions can be found in  **[TDX Guide](https://chiajung-yeh.github.io/TDX_Guide/)** website.